golanlevin/60-212/2026/notes/1p9w/README.md

 ## Part A.

-No AI is permitted for Part A. You must be able to do these yourself.
+No AI is permitted for Part A: you must be able to accomplish these yourself.

-Note: for the exercises that specify sorting, be sure to copy the points array so its original remains unchanged.
+*Note: for the exercises that specify sorting, be sure to copy the points array so the original data remains unchanged.*

 1. Spline curve connecting all the points, in order
-* Draw a perpendicular projection from every point to the horizontal centerline
+2. Draw a perpendicular projection from every point to the horizontal centerline
-* Star Graph: Connect every point to the centroid of the set
+3. Star Graph: Connect every point to the centroid of the set
-* Sort points from left to right, connect them with a polyline
+4. Sort points from left to right; connect them with a polyline
-* Axis-aligned bounding box
+5. Axis-aligned (min/max) bounding box
-* Sort points clockwise around the centroid; connect them with a closed loop
+6. Sort points clockwise around the centroid; connect them with a closed loop
-* Connect each point to its nearest neighbor
+7. Connect each point to its nearest neighbor
-* Connect each point to the point furthest from it
+8. Connect each point to the point furthest from it
-* Complete Graph (hairball)
+9. Complete Graph (hairball)

 ## Part B.